WNNR

-WNNR (970 AM) is a radio station broadcasting a Spanish classic tropical radio format.
+WNNR (970 AM) is a radio station broadcasting a Spanish tropical radio format.
 Licensed to Jacksonville, Florida, United States, the station is currently owned by Norsan Consulting And Management, Inc.

 FM translator

 Programming is also heard on FM translator station 'W247CF' on 97.3 in Orange Park.
 The station's moniker uses the FM translator’s frequency, as Top 97.3.